 This intersection is presently signalized.
-However, once the US Route 1 Crossing as outlined in Section 5.3.2 is completed and the existing traffic signal is removed from Penns Neck, this intersection will be the only one that contains a signal between I-295 and South Brunswick.
+However, once the US Route 1 Crossing as outlined in Section 5.3.2 is completed and the existing traffic signal is removed from Penns Neck, this intersection will be the only signal between I-295 and South Brunswick.
 Therefore, it is a priority that this signal also be removed.